agntcy/app-sdk/README.md

 # Agntcy Component Usage

-### SLIM
+### SLIM (0.4.0)

-SLIM (Secure Low-Latency Interactive Messaging) may be used to facilitate communication between AI agents with various communication patterns such as request-reply, publish-subscribe, and broadcast.
+SLIM (Secure Low-Latency Interactive Messaging) may be used to facilitate communication between AI agents with various communication patterns such as request-reply, and moderated group-chat.
 The AgntcyFactory implements a high-level SLIM transport wrapper which is used to standardize integration with agntcy-app-sdk protocol implementations including A2A and MCP.
-For more details and usage guides for SLIM, see the [SLIM repository](https://github.com/agntcy/slim).
+For more details and usage guides for SLIM, see the [docs](https://docs.agntcy.org/messaging/slim-core/) and [repository](https://github.com/agntcy/slim).

-### Observe
+### Observe (1.0.15)

 The AgntcyFactory may be configured to use the Observe-SDK for multi-agentic application observability by setting the `enable_tracing` parameter to `True` when creating the factory instance.
 This will initialize an observe tracer and enable SLIM and A2A auto-instrumentation if necessary.